RomainPhilippe/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)

-If we compare this two histograms we can this is the ame, except for the missing value (the red larger rectangles)
+If we compare this two histograms we can see this is the same, except for the missing value (the red larger rectangles)

 And the difference id about the median for each day (0 when we don't replace NA and differente from 0 from some date with the new data set)